 Complications can arise during pregnancy and delivery that result in serious injury to a fetus or newborn.
-In these types of situations, where an injury could have been avoided, it is crucial that the legal rights of both the baby and the parent are fully protected.
+If the injury could have been avoided, it is crucial that the legal rights of both the baby and the parent are fully protected.

-Birth injuries can generally be separated out into two categories: the doctors’ failure to assess or respond to conditions, and injuries due to prenatal care.
-The experienced injury attorneys at Ashenden & Associates, P.C., in Atlanta can help you determine what went wrong and how to handle your case.
+Birth injuries can generally be separated into two categories: doctors’ failure to assess or respond to conditions and injuries due to prenatal care.
+The experienced injury attorneys at Ashenden & Associates, P.C. in Atlanta can help you determine what went wrong and how to handle your case.

 Prenatal Care Injuries

 Pregnancy is a long process, which allows for a greater possibility for doctors to make mistakes or overlook an issue.
-Doctors have the responsibility of recognizing and understanding a patient’s preexisting condition.
-For example, if a doctor prescribes a drug that causes harm to the mother or unborn child, the patient could have either a medical malpractice case or one against the drug manufacturer.
+Doctors have a responsibility to recognize and understand a patient’s preexisting condition.
+If a doctor prescribes a drug that causes harm to the mother or unborn child, the patient could have either a medical malpractice case or one against the drug manufacturer.

-When in labor, new mothers need to trust their doctors.
+When in labor, women need to trust their doctors.
 Unfortunately, doctors make mistakes.
 Whether due to inexperience or improper use of birthing tools, injuries can occur to babies during birth.

-Complications can arise when a doctor fails to acknowledge common pregnancy disorders, such as hypertension; misuse of a medical device, such as forceps or a vacuum; fails to perform a necessary cesarean section; or incorrectly assesses the baby’s overall health in the womb.
+Complications can arise when a doctor fails to acknowledge common pregnancy disorders such as hypertension, misuses a medical device such as forceps or a vacuum, fails to perform a necessary cesarean section or incorrectly assesses the baby’s overall health in the womb.

-Birth injuries can stem from a number of complications, and may be naturally occurring or due to a doctor’s negligence.
-Unfortunately, the majority of birth injuries can be avoided.
+Birth injuries can stem from several complications, may naturally occur or can be due to a doctor’s negligence.
+Most birth injuries can be avoided.

 Here is a list of some of the most common causes of birth injuries:

 No birth or pregnancy is the same.
-There are a variety of complications that can occur, from facial paralysis to a reduction in blood flow before or after birth.
+A variety of complications can occur, from facial paralysis to a reduction in blood flow before or after birth.

-Some of the most common injuries that occur during the prenatal stage of pregnancy and delivery include:
+Common injuries that occur during pregnancy and delivery include:

 Birth injuries can often be avoided.
 If your child suffered an injury during delivery, contact the experienced professionals at Ashenden & Associates, P.C. in Atlanta to schedule free a consultation.
-Our team of expert attorneys have experience working on birth injury cases and other medical malpractice cases, and can work with you to determine whether you have a strong case.
+Our expert attorneys have experience working on birth injury cases and other medical malpractice cases and can work with you to determine whether you have a strong case.